 If the foreign spouse still resides in another county, you need to apply for CR1 or IR1 visas.
+This process is called "Consular Process."

 If your foreign national spouse legally entered into and resides in the United States, please click here.